-Don't schedule secondary tasks for specific times; you need to maintain enough flexibility to handle unexpected interruptions.
-Otherwise, your plan will be impractical and you will become discouraged.
-Chances are you won't get to the bottom of the "little things" you had hoped to do by the end of the day, but don't let that worry you.
+Chances are you won't get to the bottom of your "To Do" list by the end of the day, but don't let that worry you.
 If you've worked according to priorities you've accomplished the important things, and that's what time management is all about.

-One word of caution, however: when you find yourself transferring the same item from today's To-Do list to tomorrow's schedule more than once or twice, it may be that it is a low-priority item, but it also may be that you are procrastinating.
+One word of caution, however: when you find yourself transferring an item from today's list to tomorrow's list more than once or twice, it may be that it is a low-priority item, but it also may be that you are procrastinating.
 In that case, instead of holding it over again, admit to yourself that you're goofing off, and figure out what to do about it.